parten0/text_extractor_pro/README.md

 ## 📄 License

-Use it, modify it, make it better.
-Just don't blame us if your invoices start dancing (though that would be pretty cool). 😎
+MIT License - Do whatever you want with it.
+Use it, modify it, sell it, make it dance.
+Just don't blame us if something goes wrong (though we're pretty sure it won't). 😎

+See [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments